-Every Android app will consist of components, a manifest file and resources.
+Every Android app will consist of components, a manifest file, and resources.

-Components are made up of 4 pieces:
+Components consist of four pieces:

 - A single screen with a user interface (aka view)